steedos/steedos-docs/docs/developer/setup/steedos-dx.md

 - Promotes a robust development cycle with continuous feedback and iterative improvements.

 ### 4. Environment Management
-- Run you package on different Steedos environments (Scratch Orgs) for various purposes (development, testing, staging).
+- Run you package on different Steedos environments for various purposes (development, testing, staging).
 - Ensures separation between production and non-production environments.

 ### 5. Package and Dependency Management